apache/flink-web/_posts/2020-07-29-community-update.md

 ---
 layout: post
 title: "Flink Community Update - July'20"
-date: 2020-07-29T08:00:00.000Z
+date: 2020-07-27T08:00:00.000Z
 categories: news
 authors:
 - morsapaes:
   name: "Marta Paes"
   twitter: "morsapaes"

 excerpt: As July draws to an end, we look back at a monthful of activity in the Flink community, including two releases (!) and some work around improving the first-time contribution experience in the project.
-Also, events are starting to pick up again, so we've put together a list of some great conferences you can (virtually) attend in August!
+Also, events are starting to pick up again, so we've put together a list of some great events you can (virtually) attend in August!
 ---

 As July draws to an end, we look back at a monthful of activity in the Flink community, including two releases (!) and some work around improving the first-time contribution experience in the project.